USEPA/CIP-service/README.md

     - ./config/config-compose.sh  admin admin_local
     - ./config/config-compose.sh  demo nginx_demo
   - python:
-    - ./config/config-compose.py --batch engine --bprofile desktop
+    - ./config/config-compose.py --bundle engine --bprofile desktop
-    - ./config/config-compose.py --batch admin  --bprofile admin_local
+    - ./config/config-compose.py --bundle admin  --bprofile admin_local
-    - ./config/config-compose.py --batch demo   --bprofile nginx_demo
+    - ./config/config-compose.py --bundle demo   --bprofile nginx_demo

 these steps will generate the needed docker-compose.yml and Dockerfiles in each bundle directory.
 Note running the Python configuration code directly on your host is the quickest and simplest of the above methods but requires Python 3 with the jinja2 package installed.